husixu1/vimrc/README.md

 * or-----> use the ycm\_extra\_conf.py in this repo insted (do not have to change anything)

-*if YCM SUFFERS AN SHUTDOWN, PLEASE RECOMPILE THE YCM CORE：*
+*if YCM SUFFERS AN SHUTDOWN, PLEASE RECOMPILE THE YCM CORE：* *if you have run vim +PlugUpdate, YCM CORE might be too old to ues, and should be recompiled manually*

 * in the ~/.vim/plugged/YouCompleteMe dir, run `python install.py --help` for help (usually if you only want C-family complete, run `python install.py --clang-completer`; and in Termux, run `python install.py --clang-completer --system-libclang`)

 ### Clewn installation (Optional)